vinayakkulkarni/vuejs-datatables-sui/readme.md

 This Vue package offers an easy and intuitive way of displaying Semantic-UI styled grids with data coming either from the client or from the server.

-Note: As of version 0.5.0 the `row-click` event sends along an object containing the row and the mouse event.

 - [Dependencies](#dependencies)
 - [Installation](#installation)
 - [Usage](#usage)